MorganJBradford/computer_science/COA/memory/direct_memory_mapping.md

 # Hardware Implementation
 Lesson refers to last question in PYQs part 3.

+Tag directory contains as many entries as the number of lines in the cache.
+The most important part of the tag directory is the tag bits.
+Most, not only, because sometimes a few extra bits are added to the tag bits to store additional information.
+Such as the pyq mentioning 1 valid bit and 1 modified bit.
+With each cache line their are tag bits, specified by the processor, associated to it.
+Generally the generated P.A. bits tag portion is matche with the tag bits associate with the cache line in that particular instance.
+If they're equal it a hit, if not it's a miss.

+Example:

 P.A. bits: 6
 Cache has $2^2$ lines
 Line bits: 2 bits